Doppelkopf: Classic Schafkopf

 Games of the Schafkopf group date to the 18th century or earlier, the oldest member of the family being known as Schafkopf or, nowadays, German Schafkopf to avoid confusion with its modern Bavarian descendant.
 A 1783 novel describes the scene after a wedding dinner as the dining tables were cleared away and replaced by games tables: "here stood an Ombre table, there a noble Schafkopf was played, over there a game of forfeits, soon everybody was busy playing when suddenly the sound of the strings announced the arrival of the dance band..."
 In 1796, we learn that students at Leipzig University liked to repair to disreputable bars to play Solo or Schafkopf for a couple of Dreiers.

 In 1803, it is described as "a cute little game [played] with chalk and collection bag pennies". and its rules are recorded for the first time by Paul Hammer.
 In 1853, they were reprinted by Von Alvensleben who describes 'Schaafkopf' as being very common, especially with the lower classes perhaps due to its ordinary name ("sheep's head"), but that it also went under the "more noble" names of Society (Societätsspiel), Conversation (Conversationsspiel) or Denunciation (Denunciationsspiel).
 (Note: These alternative names are not known to be recorded in the literature.)
 He hypothesises that the name comes from the practice of drawing the lines denoting points scored in the form of a stylised sheep's head.
-He goes on to describe in detail no less than nine variants of 'Schaafkopf', (Note: In addition to Wendish Schafkopf.) but states clearly that the original one was a four-hand, point-trick, team game with 4 Unters as top trumps, known as Wenzels (pronounced "Ventsels") and a trump suit nominated by the bid winner.
+He goes on to describe in detail no fewer than nine variants of 'Schaafkopf', (Note: In addition to Wendish Schafkopf.) but states clearly that the original was a four-hand, point-trick, team game with 4 Unters as top trumps, known as Wenzels (pronounced "Ventsels") and a trump suit nominated by the bid winner.
 The game was normally played for beer.

 Early Doppelkopf

-Among Hammer's 9 variants were three played with a double pack that appear to be an early form of Doppelkopf.
+Among Hammer's nine variants were three played with a double pack that appear to be an early form of Doppelkopf.
 These were all ace–ten games with the tens ranking low and were played by teams of two, in fixed partnerships, with bells as the trump suit.
 They differed as follows: